-Total Shareholders' Equity at November 30, 2022 was \$186.8 million compared to \$160.9 million last year.
-The Company generated a return on Shareholders' Equity of 17.5% during fiscal 2022 compared to 23.5% last year.
-The share price closed at \$12.17 per share on November 30, 2022 (\$9.56 on November 30, 2021).
-The Shareholders' Equity per share at November 30, 2022 was \$21.83 per share compared to \$18.80 per share last year.
-Share capital was \$9.4 million at November 30, 2022 (same last year).
+Total Shareholders' Equity at November 30, 2023 was \$195.0 million compared to \$186.8 million as at November 30, 2022.
+The Company generated a return on Shareholders' Equity of 7.5%. during fiscal 2023 compared to 17.5% last year (Return on shareholders' equity is the net earnings (loss) divided by shareholders' equity, expressed as a percentage).
+The share price closed at \$14.07 per share on November 30, 2023 (\$12.17 on November 30, 2022).
+The Shareholders' Equity per share at November 30, 2023 was \$22.88 per share compared to \$21.83 per share as at November 30, 2022.
+Share capital was \$9.4 million at November 30, 2023 (same as at November 30, 2022).

-On November 10, 2022, following approval of the Toronto Stock Exchange (the "TSX"), the Company implemented a share repurchase program in the form of a normal course issuer bid ("NCIB").
-This program allows the Company to repurchase up to an aggregate 428,127 common shares, representing approximately 5% of the common shares issued and outstanding as at November 7, 2022.
+On November 20, 2023, following approval of the Toronto Stock Exchange (the "TSX"), the Company renewed its existing normal course issuer bid ("NCIB").
+This program allows the Company to repurchase up to an aggregate 426,157 common shares, representing approximately 5% of the common shares issued and outstanding as at November 9, 2023.
 All Shares purchased under the NCIB will be acquired on the open market and in accordance with the rules and policies of the TSX and applicable securities laws at the prevailing market prices, plus applicable brokerage fees, and cancelled.
-The share repurchase period will end no later than November 9, 2023.
+The share repurchase period will end no later than November 19, 2024.
 Moreover, the Company has entered into an automatic share purchase plan ("ASPP") with a designated broker in connection with the NCIB.
 The ASPP will allow for the purchase for cancellation of shares, subject to certain trading parameters, by its designated broker during times when the Company would ordinarily not be active in the market due to applicable regulatory restrictions or self-imposed blackout periods.
 Outside these periods, shares may be repurchased by the Company at its discretion under the NCIB.
-During fiscal year 2022, the Company bought back 4,600 shares.
+During fiscal year 2023, the Company bought back 36,500 shares at a weighted-average price of \$12.50 for a total aggregate purchase price of \$456 thousand compared to 4,600 shares at a weighted-average price of \$12.17 for a total aggregate purchase price of \$56 thousand during fiscal year 2022.

-Additional information regarding the NCIB is contained in Note 14 of the Consolidated Financial Statements for the year ended November 30, 2022.
+Additional information regarding the NCIB is contained in Note 14 of the Consolidated Financial Statements for the year ended November 30, 2023.